GusevGrishaEm1/go-wb-level-0/README.md

 # go-wb-level-0
 Wildberries Trainee Level 0

-# Start Server
+# How to Start
-docker-compose up
+To start server use docker-compose up